pranavj1001/JavaFxApplications/README.md

 ##Contents

-**1)Student Management Application** - This application simply helps to add all the details of students in a format.
+* **Student Management Application** - This application simply helps to add all the details of students in a format.
 After entering the data, the user can save the data.
 The application will save the data in the form of a text file.

 Acronym used